 - Eating dragon fruit helps in keeping the hair nourished and healthy.

 - The high- calcium content in dragon fruit keeps your bones healthy and improves the bone-mineral density.

 - Dragon fruit is very beneficial for pregnant women as it is rich in iron, B vitamins, and folate.

 Dragon fruit can be found year-round, though the season peaks in summer and lasts into early autumn.

 How to choose a dragon fruit

 To choose a ripe dragon fruit, look for bright, even-colored skin.
-A few blemishes on the skin are normal, but if the fruit has a lot of blotches, it may be over-ripe.
-Hold the dragon fruit in your palm and try pressing the skin with your thumb or fingers.
+A few blemishes on the skin are usual, but if the fruit has a lot of flaws, it may be over-ripe.
+Hold the dragon fruit in your palm, and try pressing the skin with your thumb or fingers.
 It should give a little, but shouldn’t be too soft or mushy.
 If it’s very firm, it will need to ripen for a few days.